 Andrea Dutton is an associate professor in the Department of Geological Sciences at the University of Florida, holds the position of a University of Florida Term Professor, and is a Faculty Fellow of the Thompson Institute of Earth Systems.
 Dr. Dutton is an international expert in the study of past climate and sea level change using carbonate sedimentology and isotope geochemistry.
 Her research program focuses on understanding the rates, magnitudes, sources, and drivers of past sea level change to facilitate improved understanding of the climate system and of projections for the future.
 Dr. Dutton has served in leadership positions for several disciplinary working groups and has an active role in science communication on climate change and sea-level rise.
 She has received numerous awards and is a fellow of the Geological Society of America.
 Dr. Dutton received her M.S. and Ph.D. from the University of Michigan in Ann Arbor and was a postdoctoral fellow and research fellow at the Australian National University.

 Alejandro N. Flores

 Alejandro (Lejo) N. Flores is an associate professor in the Department of Geosciences at Boise State University.
 His research focuses on understanding mountain watersheds as regional Earth systems where large-scale patterns emerge as a product of interactions between and among biophysical processes and human action.
 His research synthesizes numerical models of and data characterizing regional climate, ecohydrology, and human, land, and water management activities in order to assess how perturbations propagate across scales and through component systems.
 At Boise State he is the principal investigator and director of the LEAF group, which researches the intersection of water, energy, nutrients, policy, and human activity.
 His work has been published in journals such as Water Resources Research, Geophysical Research Letters, and the Remote Sensing.
 He is a recipient of a National Science Foundation CAREER award and an Army Research Office Young Investigator Program award.
 He is a Co-Principal Investigator on the NSF’s Reynolds Creek Critical Zone Observatory.
 Dr. Flores holds B.S. and M.S. degrees in civil and environmental engineering from Colorado State University.
-He received his Ph.D. in hydrology from the Massachusetts Institute of Technology.
+He received his Ph.D. in hydrology from the Massachusetts Institute of Technology in 2009.